EvolvingLMMs-Lab/lmms-eval/README.md

 ### Reproducible results (for LLaVA series models) and Logging Utilites.
 We provide a set of pre-defined configurations & environments for llava-1.5, which can be directly used to reproduce the results in the paper.

+You can refer to the [repr_scripts.sh](https://github.com/EvolvingLMMs-Lab/lmms-eval/blob/dev/readme/miscs/repr_scripts.sh) we provide to see how to build and set-up the enviroments to reproduce the results from the paper.
+However, this environment is not recommended when you try to evaluating your own model or other models since it only install packages necessary to run llava and has a lower pytorch version that may results in a lower speed.

 With `lmms-eval`, all evaluation details will be recorded including log samples and results, generating report tables to terminal output and to Weights & Biases Runs/Tables.